jgcfyidev/jgcfyi/content/4-Time.md

 {{<image-dual height="350px" src1="/media/image5.png" src2="/media/image13.jpg" caption="Mezcal distillation in San Agustin Amatengo vs placeless <a href='https://insidethecask.com/2022/01/18/understanding-mezcal/' target='_blank' rel='noopener noreferrer'>industrial</a> distillation">}}

-Despite instiutional intervention, we are capable of learning about the traditions we are [in relationship](https://rezpiral.com/30percent/) with and [supporting](https://spiritsjournal.klwines.com/klwinescom-spirits-blog/2019/3/4/mezonte)
+Despite institutional intervention, we are capable of learning about the traditions we are [in relationship](https://rezpiral.com/30percent/) with and [supporting](https://spiritsjournal.klwines.com/klwinescom-spirits-blog/2019/3/4/mezonte)